YacovKopel/OneStopShop/README.md

 ## Usage:
 A short description (20-125 words) to go with your post listing in Marketplace.
 Note that this description is subject to edits before publication.
 Become a Marketplace User
 Are you interested in listing on the Marketplace?
-Start by signing in process by URL.
+Start by signing in process by URL...

 Marketplace listings features and image, price and description.
 Please follow the directions for submitting and posting .
 Post submissions will not be accepted without the required assets.